 Looking for Breweries in Amsterdam?
 If you are a beer drinker you are in for a big treat!

-Located in an old windmill (I love it already) Brouwerij ‘t IJ is one of the most popular breweries in Amsterdam.
+- Brouwerij ‘t IJ- Located in an old windmill (I love it already) Brouwerij ‘t IJ is one of the most popular breweries in Amsterdam.

-Another great spot for beer in Amsterdam is Brouwerij de Prael!
+- Brouwerij de Prael- One of my favorite places for beer in Amsterdam is Brouwerij de Prael!
 This microbrew is located on the western side of Amsterdam and draws a decent crowd.

-Best Destinations For Solo Trip Nearby Amsterdam
+Best Destinations Nearby Amsterdam

 The Netherlands borders Germany and would be a lovely place for you to travel to next!
 Take the train or rent a car and head to Bremen!
 It is the perfect next stop for solo female travellers!